Table Of Contents

 *.tsnSwitch*.eth[*].macLayer.queue.transmissionGate[0].clockModule = "^.^.^.^.clock"

-*.tsnSwitch*.eth[*].macLayer.queue.transmissionGate[1].initiallyOpen = false
+*.tsnSwitch*.eth[*].macLayer.queue.transmissionGate[1].initiallyOpen = true

 *.tsnSwitch*.eth[*].macLayer.queue.transmissionGate[1].clockModule = "^.^.^.^.clock"